gingerchew/ginger.wtf-2024/src/posts/array-methods-and-when-to-use-them.md

 ---
 title: Array methods, and when to use forEach, map, and reduce
 description: A quick learner on how each method is done and when to use them
-subtitle: Looping through arrays is easy when you know how
+subtitle: Oh the ways to loop through arrays
 date: 2023-10-30
 tags:
     - tutorials